cerbos/tutorial/src/10-integrating-cerbos/README.md

 With the policies now defined the authorization logic inside the app can be replaced with a call out to a running Cerbos instance.

-Cerbos has SDKs avaliable for Go, Node, Java with more coming soon.
+Cerbos has SDKs available for Go, Node, Java with more coming soon.
 Documentation for these and other examples can be found [here](https://docs.cerbos.dev/cerbos/latest/api/index.html).